 Jack and Annie Baugh

 Previous | Contents | Next § Cliff wrote an obituary when his Dad died in 1980, which the Advocate printed in abbreviated form.
-John was born in 1897, Cliff wrote, and his father, who was also a miner, died when John was quite young.
-That meant he, his brothers and sisters were raised ...
+John was born in 1897, and his father William, who was also a miner — as was his grandfather — died when young John was only 15.
+That meant he, ...
 Read more

 Also in: ,